-As the world came to a staggering halt in the wake of the deadliest mass shooting in the U.S. history (50 people were killed — and 53 others were wounded), kindness poured in from every corner trying to fill the void.
+As the world came to a staggering halt in the wake of the deadliest mass shooting in U.S. history (50 people were killed — and 53 others were wounded), kindness poured in from every corner trying to fill the void.
 Amid the kind humans, were eleven therapy dogs from The Lutheran Church Charities K-9 who headed to Orlando to comfort the afflicted citizens.

-How therapy dogs are comforting people?
+Therapy dogs are comforting people

 In these angels who hold no vice for mankind, humanity rests its hope.
 May therapy be imbibed in humans too, from when they’re 8 weeks old.
-Let it begin with you, click here to adopt a dog.